akka/akka/akka-docs/src/main/paradox/mailboxes.md

 used.
- 2. If the actor’s `Props` contains a mailbox selection—i.e. `withMailbox` was called on it—then that names a configuration section describing the mailbox type to be used (note that this needs to be a top-level section).
+ 2. If the actor’s `Props` contains a mailbox selection—i.e. `withMailbox` was called on it—then that names a configuration section describing the mailbox type to be used (note that this needs to be a an absolute config path, for example `myapp.special-mailbox`). mailbox type to be used (note that this needs to be a an absolute config path, for example ).
  3. If the dispatcher’s configuration section contains a `mailbox-type` key the same section will be used to configure the mailbox type.
  4. If the actor requires a mailbox type as described above then the mapping for